Deciding to file for divorce is difficult, but once you’ve made the decision, chances are you’re ready to move on with your life.

 When clients approach us for legal help with their divorce, they often want to know how long they must be separated from their spouse before they can formally file.

 While that’s an important thing to consider, there are a few different criteria that you must meet before filing for divorce.
-From our experienced Illinois divorce attorneys at Diamond Divorce Law, here’s a look at the requirements, as well as what to do if you want to move out of the state after your divorce.
+From our experienced Illinois divorce attorneys at Diamond Legal, here’s a look at the requirements, as well as what to do if you want to move out of the state after your divorce.

 Criteria for filing for divorce in Illinois